Skelt3r/conway-tk/README.md

 # Conway's Game of Life

-A decently efficient version of the Game of Life written in Python.
+A decently efficient version of the Game of Life written in Python v3.10.4.

 ## Hotkeys
 Save Pattern : S